Rachel Dax Biography

 Having become addicted to filmmaking, in 2008, Rachel went on to do a part time MA in Film at The International Film School Of Wales, University of Wales, Newport.
 During this MA, she honed her filmmaking skills and directed HelterSkelter (2009), co-wrote and co-directed The Gatekeeper (2010) and wrote, produced and directed her final film Caravan Sight (2011).

-Whilst continuing to make films, Rachel now works as a University Lecturer teaching Film Theory and Production.
-She is also a successful author.
+As well as being a filmmaker, Rachel is a successful author.
 Her first novel After The Night (2010) is a sweeping lesbian love story set in a British prison in 1960, which examines homophobic prejudices and societal pressures alongside the romantic narrative.
 She is currently editing the third book of her trilogy The Legend Of Pope Joan – a fast-paced, gender-bending, medieval drama.
-Part 1.
-Frankia and Part 2.
-Athens were released in 2013 & 2014.
 Rachel has also written and narrated two audio stories How I Met My True Love (2013) and Gabriel (2014).

 Over the years, Rachel has directed numerous theatre productions including: Eh Joe by Beckett, Rhinoceros by Ionesco, Silence by Buffini, Caucasian Chalk Circle by Brecht, Hedda Gabler by Ibsen, Kindertransport by Samuels, An Inspector Calls by Priestly, The Mousetrap (Hamlet) by Shakespeare, The Trojan Women by Euripides, Lysistrata by Aristophanes, The Crucible by Miller and In Camera by Sartre.